avs2001/survey/docs/tasks/control/task-multiple-choices-type.md

 # Multiple Choices Control

 ## Description
 Create a checklist allowing applicants to select multiple options.
-Administrators define the available choices, specify a required minimum selection count, and may allow an "other" text entry with length limits.
+Administrators define the available choices, specify a required minimum selection count, and may allow an "other" text entry with configurable minimum and maximum length limits.
 They can also set a maximum selection count and optionally randomize the order of options each time the form loads.

 ## Preconditions
 - Questionnaire administration interface exists.